PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

 ![perspectivetrnsfrm_img3](https://user-images.githubusercontent.com/25223180/52241242-225d0500-28f9-11e9-86f2-1233a4a11306.PNG)
 As is evident from the above results that the lane lines appear parallel in the warped images thus validating that the perspective transform logic is working as expected.
-### 4. Lane-Line pixels identification using Histogram Peak Calculation and Slding Windows Approach followed by fitting the pixels with a 2nd-order polynomial
+### 4. Lane-Line pixels identification in the Warped threshold binary image using Histogram Peak Calculation and Slding Windows Approach followed by fitting the pixels with a 2nd-order polynomial
 ### Code Snapshots

 The code for this step is contained in the above displayed Code Cells (Cell numbers 15,16,17) of the Jupyter Notebook